+ What inspired you to start Blossoms Syrup?

 + How is it different to other similar brands?

-Blossoms syrups are unique because they are entirely natural.
-We use the best raw materials, meaning that we do not need to add colouring, aromas, and preservatives.
-They have an immense fruitiness and natural acidity balance.
+Blossoms syrups are unique because they are entirely natural and are the World only non-heat treated range.
+We use only the best raw materials, meaning that we do not need to add colouring, aromas, and preservatives.
+They have an intense fruitiness, sweetness and natural acidity balance.

 + What has been the most gratifying thing about setting up the business so far?